pandrr/WebDemoExe/readme.md

 - edit webdemoexe.xml and change the title
 - rename webdemoexe.exe to your demo name

+- if the url contains "webdemoexe_exit" it will exit, e.g. use window.location.hash="webdemoexe_exit"

 ### technical
 - exe is not signed, still have to click "run anyway", like with most demos
 - webdemoexe uses [webview2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) and creates a virtual host from the demo subfolder to run your demo